 Compassion and universal loving-kindness are easy to preach, much harder to live.
 Roxanna Panufnik’s work concerns their enactment through sound, transforming abstract concepts into music that appeals to the heart and spirit of our common humanity, what philosopher David Hume called ‘fellow-feeling’.

 The choral pieces on Love Abide deal in the positive rather than sentimental emotions of love, the former made for sharing, the latter made to promote an individual’s self-interested appearance of selflessness.
 Motherhood, explains Panufnik, broadened her spiritual outlook.
 She began exploring the essential wisdom of the world’s great faiths with the birth of her first child in 2002.
-Much of her art since, often created for the youngsters of the London Oratory Schola or the London Mozart Players, has been dedicated to the promotion of human flourishing.
+Much of her art since has been dedicated to the promotion of human flourishing.

 The choral works on this album were inspired and variously influenced by the vast cultural legacy of the Abrahamic religions, the introspective beauty of Zen Buddhism and Sufi mysticism, and diverse contemplative traditions of sacred chant and verse.
 Its title work, Love Abide, flirts dangerously at first with ‘oriental’ pastiche before finding its individual and powerful expressive voice.
 Panufnik here pairs 13th-century Persian poet Rumi’s sublime poem ‘Love is the master’ with the great hymn to compassionate love from 1 Corinthians.
 Her musical style is tonal, often brightly coloured in harmony and spicy combinations of sounds; it also naturally embraces ancient folk and chant idioms.